Juan Manuel Martínez (Argentine footballer): Club career

 On 13 August 2015, Martínez joined Real Salt Lake as a Designated Player.

 Martínez and Salt Lake agreed to mutually terminate his contract at the club on 7 December 2016.

 On 18 January 2019, Martínez joined Club Almagro.
 After three years at Almagro, Martínez moved to fellow league club Almirante Brown in February 2022.

 International career

-In November 2010, Martínez was called to take part in the Argentina national team that will solely consist of Argentine League players.
-They will train twice a week and have friendly matches leading up to the 2011 Copa América.
+In November 2010, Martínez participated in the Argentina national team that solely consisted of Argentine League players.
+They trained twice a week and had friendly matches leading up to the 2011 Copa América.

 The striker received his first call-up by coach Sergio Batista on January 25, 2011, for a friendly match against Portugal.
 He was brought down in the penalty area during injury time to win a penalty for his side from which Messi scored the winner.